rgknp/AIDayLabs/lab03.5-execute_remote_gpu/0_README.md

 nvidiaDocker: true
 ```

-Next, open the `<COMPUTETARGETNAME>.runconfig` file, and make one change:
+C. Open the `<COMPUTETARGETNAME>.runconfig` file, and make one change:

 - Change the `Framework` value from `Pyspark` to `Python`.